 - An Easier Way to Communicate Data

 Use Case: Community Health Improvement Plan (CHIP)

-Mason County, Washington is a small community, with a population of about sixty-six thousand people.
-When Alison Smallwood first came to LiveStories, she was looking for a solution to put more health information in front of her community.
-When I asked Alison what brought her to LiveStories she responded, “The whole department for the past probably ten years has been trying to find a tool to publish our community health improvement plan.”
+Mason County, Washington is a community with a population of approximately 66,000 people.
+When Alison Smallwood, Community Health Education Specialist, first came to LiveStories, she was looking for a solution to provide needed health information to her community.
+When I asked Alison why she selected LiveStories to help her with this project, she responded: “The whole department for the past probably ten years has been trying to find a tool to publish our community health improvement plan.”

 CHIP Challenges for Small Counties

-A community health improvement plan (CHIP) is a collaborative action plan created to help improve community health, typically in response to a community health assessment.
-Creating a CHIP usually requires:
+A community health improvement plan (CHIP) is a collaborative action plan created to help improve community health, typically in response to a community health assessment need.
+Creating a CHIP typically requires:

 A data collection process

 A data communication and education process

 Alison’s department shares information with the community through its health department’s website.
 In an era where people expect instant updates to web-based reports, keeping on top of these types of data-intensive updates requires considerable resources and time.
 To solve this problem, Alison decided to look for a solution that would allow her to share information directly with her community, while saving money and time.

 Small counties like Mason County often have limited resources to spend on technology.
 But within their community health department, there is the requirement to not only create impact but to communicate that impact effectively.
 Too frequently, Alison was frustrated by not being able to easily update information or publish new materials online, which resulted in outdated data being shared through their website.
 After working with LiveStories, she was able to immediately publish new data to her website by simply updating a Google spreadsheet, which she now uses to power these interactive, web-based reports.